Pastor Terry Kiyoshi Johnson; M.M.C.; Th.D (Also knows as Pastor Poppie or Elder Poppie)

 Terry was born in San Francisco in March of 1957, and currently lives in Manteca, CA

 He received an Associates of Biblical studies, a Bachelors in Theology, a Masters in Ministerial Christian Counseling and completed His Doctorate in Theology, May 2006.
-Terry also received his teaching credentials in August 1990, which allows him to hold a position as Instructor and Coordinator at Los Positas College.
+Terry also received his teaching credentials in August 1990.
+Pastor retired from Las Positas college in 2020 as their Automotive Instructor and Coordinator.

 Although his Ministerial path began with much prayer from his grandmother Myrtle Ellis (Perry) and Aunt, Falvie Jean Edmondson, it was not until January of 1999 he responded to a Call from God.
 He served at Greater Maranatha Church of God in Christ, under the Leadership and guidance of Superintendent Terence Lee Saffold Sr., who sent Terry to the Board of Elders in August of 2001, and graduated in the class of 2001 under Bishop J.W.
 Macklin.
 Terry became the first Ordained Elder at Greater Maranatha Church.

 Since then, he has served in the capacity as Coordinator of the Department of Education, YPWW, Marriage Ministry Counselor, Couples Ministry President, Single Ministry, Sunday School Teacher, New Members Orientation Instructor, Finance board member and an Executive Board Member.
 In January of 2007, he was released from all previous duties.
 Installed as the First Administrative Assistant and further the President of the Elders Board at GMC.